Tucker Carlson: Early life and education

-Carlson's paternal grandparents were Richard Boynton and Dorothy Anderson, who were teenagers when they placed his father at The Home for Little Wanderers orphanage where he was fostered by Carl Moberger of Malden, near Boston, a tannery worker of Swedish descent, and his wife Florence Moberger.
+Carlson's paternal grandparents were Richard Boynton and Dorothy Anderson, who were teenagers when they placed his father at The Home for Little Wanderers orphanage, where he was fostered by Carl Moberger of Malden, near Boston, a tannery worker of Swedish descent, and his wife Florence Moberger.
 Carlson's father was adopted at the age of two by upper-middle-class New Englanders, the Carlsons, an executive at the Winslow Brothers & Smith Tannery of Norwood (the oldest tannery in America) and his wife.

+Carlson's maternal great-great-great-grandfather was Henry Miller, the "Cattle King".
 Carlson's maternal great-great-grandfather Cesar Lombardi immigrated to New York from Switzerland in 1860.
-Carlson is also a distant relative of Massachusetts politicians Ebenezer R. Hoar and George M. Brooks and is a great-great-great-grandson to Californian rancher Henry Miller.
-Carlson himself was named after his great-great-great-grandfather Dr. J. C. Tucker and his great-great-grandfather George W. McNear.
-Carlson is of English, German and one sixteenth Swiss-Italian ancestry.
+Carlson is also a distant relative of Massachusetts politicians Ebenezer R. Hoar and George M. Brooks.
+Carlson himself was named after his great-great-great-grandfather J. C. Tucker and his great-great-grandfather George W. McNear.
+Carlson is of one thirty-second Italian-Swiss ancestry.

 In 1976, Carlson's parents divorced after the nine-year marriage reportedly "turned sour".
 Carlson's father was granted custody of Tucker and his brother.
 Carlson's mother left the family when he was six and moved to France.
+The boys never saw her again.

 When Carlson was in first grade, his father moved Tucker and his brother to the La Jolla neighborhood of San Diego, California, and raised them there.
 Carlson attended La Jolla Country Day School and grew up in a home overlooking the La Jolla Beach and Tennis Club.
-His father owned property in Nevada, Vermont, and islands in Maine and Nova Scotia.
-In 1984, his father unsuccessfully challenged incumbent Republican Mayor Roger Hedgecock in the San Diego mayoral race.
+His father owned property in Nevada and Vermont, and islands in Maine and Nova Scotia.
+In 1984, his father unsuccessfully challenged the incumbent Republican Party mayor Roger Hedgecock in the San Diego mayoral race.